Schoch10/demo-infrastructure/README.md

 # Slalom Demo Infrastructure

-Repo houses terraform code used to build the infrastructure which runs the Foodtruck demo application.
+This repository houses terraform code used to build the infrastructure which runs the Slalom demo application.
 The Terraform documentation is pretty easy to follow: https://www.terraform.io/docs/index.html

 We use the concept of stacks and modules to help us build our infrastructure in a modular manner.
 Stacks can be thought of as logical building blocks.
 A single stack can be made up of a number of modules.
 Modules are a standard Terraform feature, outlined here: https://www.terraform.io/docs/modules/index.html